FastEval/FastEval/README.md

 Use `python3 -m http.server` in the root folder of this repository.
 This will start a simple webserver for static files.
 This server usually runs on port `8000` in which case you can view the results at [127.0.0.1:8000](http://127.0.0.1:8000).

-## Contact

-If you encounter some problems with this code or if you have any questions or suggestions, you can either [create a github issue](https://github.com/tju01/ilm-eval/issues/new) or [ping me on discord](https://discord.com/users/1090923181910532167).
-You can find me as [`tju01`](https://discord.com/users/1090923181910532167) on many LLM-related servers.